vercel-community/rust/README.md

 }
 ```

-Adjust your `Cargo.toml` to only specify the binary for `index.rs`.
+Change your `Cargo.toml` to only specify the binary for `index.rs`.

 ```toml
 [[bin]]